 I’ve been curious about people and power for as long as I can remember, and my curiosity led me through a PhD looking at how precarious workers found ways to express discontent when they had no legal rights.
 I wanted to know more about the structures that constrain and empower people.
 I learned a lot, and after 12 years in academia decided that business schools weren’t going to teach me more.
 I’d already got experience as a sex educator, having run workshops on enthusiastic and embodied consent as well as rope skills.
-I built existing skills completing my post-graduate diploma in Counselling to become more effective doing the work I realised that I loved the most.
+I built on existing skills completing my post-graduate diploma in Counselling to become more effective doing the work I realised that I loved the most.